johnno1962/Xtrace/README.md

 The ordering of calls to the api is: 1) Any class exclusions, 2) any method selector filter then
 3) Class tracing or instance tracing and 4) any callbacks.
 That's about it.
 If you encounter problems drop me a line on xtrace (at) johnholdsworth.com.
+The developer of Xtrace and the "Injection Plugin" is available for Cocoa/iOS development work in the London area.

 Announcements of major commits to the repo will be made on twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).